soyalejolopez/Find-MailboxDelegates/README.md

 * EXAMPLE
 #Export all permissions and exclude service accounts for all mailboxes
-.\Find-MailboxDelegates.ps1 -FullAccess -SendOnBehalfTo -SendAs -Calendar -ExcludeServiceAccts "user1@contoso.com","user2@contoso.com"
+.\Find-MailboxDelegates.ps1 -FullAccess -SendOnBehalfTo -SendAs -Calendar -ExcludeServiceAcctsCSV "c:\serviceaccts.csv"

 * EXAMPLE
 #Export all permissions and exclude service accounts for all mailboxes
-.\Find-MailboxDelegates.ps1 -FullAccess -SendOnBehalfTo -SendAs -Calendar -ExcludeServiceAccts "user1@contoso.com","user2@contoso.com" -ExcludeGroups "group1@contoso.com","group2@contoso.com"
+.\Find-MailboxDelegates.ps1 -FullAccess -SendOnBehalfTo -SendAs -Calendar -ExcludeServiceAcctsCSV "c:\serviceaccts.csv" -ExcludeGroupsCSV "c:\groups.csv"

 * EXAMPLE
 #Skip collect permissions (assumes you already have a permissions output file) and only run Step 2 and 3 to batch users